3 WordPress Content Optimizing Plugins for Better Blog Posts

 There are a lot of WordPress SEO plugins, more than you could possibly imagine and they all do similar yet different things.
 For this post I’m going to look at three premium plugins that optimize on-page content.
-The plugins may do additional things but for the purpose of this article I’m going to focus on how they help your blog posts perform better, and my thoughts surrounding each content optimization plugin.
+The WordPress Content Optimizing Plugins may do additional things but for the purpose of this article I’m going to focus on how they help your blog posts perform better, and my thoughts surrounding each WordPress Content Optimizing Plugin.

 Cost: $19.99 USD a month

 Usage: unlimited searches, maximum 3 blog sites.

 Training: Video guidance

 The plugin is installed via the dashboard and the next step is to optimize your site.
 I use Yoast’s WordPress SEO Plugin and the